LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

 Where $b_0$ is the y-intercept and $b_1x_i$ is the slope of the line.
-Linear regression models try to find a line that best fits the data that has the least error.
+Linear regression models try to find a line that best fits the data points and has the least error.
 It does so by minimising the distance from every point in the scatterplot to the regression line.
 This is called *least squares estimation* and is its hallmark.
 The farther these points are from the regression line, the more error your regression model will have.

 It is not unusual to observe that some points will fall above the line (a positive error value), while other points will fall below it (a negative error value).
 If we wanted to sum these error values, the problem is that the positive values would cancel out the negative values, underreporting our overall error.
 This would then incorrectly suggest that our regression line was perfect.

 To resolve this issue, the error values are squared before they are summed.
 This is called the *error sum of squares*.
-Our regression model is actually trying to find a line fit that has the least (squared) error.
+Our regression model is actually trying to find a line of best fit that has the least (squared) error.
 Hence, least squared estimation.